-What to do: Kandy is on most people’s Sri Lanka itineraries due to the culturally significant Temple Of The Tooth.
-(Read more here.)
-It’s a great base from which to explore the surrounding hill country, visiting tea plantations, museums and botanic gardens.
+What to do: Kandy is on most visitors Sri Lanka itinerary due to the culturally significant Temple Of The Tooth.
+It’s also a great base from which to explore the surrounding hill country; visiting tea plantations, museums and botanic gardens.

 Ella & Haputale

 What to do: Don’t miss the opportunity to experience one of the most incredible train rides in the world from Kandy through the Hill Country.
-Haputale is surrounded by tea estates, like Dambatenne built in 1890 by Sir Thomas Lipton, whilst visitors come to Ella to tackle the hikes – Little Adam’s Peak or the slightly more challenging climb to Ella Rock.
+Head to Haputale to explore tea estates, like Dambatenne built in 1890 by Sir Thomas Lipton.
+Visit Ella to get your hike on at the popular Little Adam’s Peak and slightly more challenging climb at Ella Rock.

 What to do: Built by the Dutch in the 1600s, the UNESCO World Heritage Site of Galle Fort is an unexpected taste of old Europe on the southern tip of Sri Lanka.
 People come to Galle to walk the old fort walls, admire the historic architecture and stumble upon arty boutiques and courtyard cafes along the way.

 What to do: There are a wealth of beach resorts to choose from in Sri Lanka.
-Tangalle has some of the most unspoilt beaches I’ve seen in Sri Lanka but personally it was a little too quiet for me.
-I preferred the vibe of Unawatuna, which is by no means a party town but does have an array of restaurants, as well as yoga classes and the odd beachfront party to join in.
+Tangalle has some of the most unspoilt beaches I’ve seen in Sri Lanka but personally it was a little too quiet for me.* Mirissa is popular for its chilled vibes and whale-watching tours.
+My favourite beach town though is Unawatuna, which is by no means a party town but has a decent array of restaurants, yoga classes and the odd beachfront party too.

-Where to stay: Close to the beach, yoga classes and with its own awesome on-site cafe my pick for a purse-friendly stay is the Sunil Garden Guesthouse.
-A big hit in the area for sunset cocktails and food is Wijaya Beach who also have a few beachfront rooms for hire.
+Where to stay: Close to the beach, yoga classes and with its own awesome on-site cafe my pick for a purse-friendly stay is the Sunil Garden Guesthouse (now bizarrely named City Ideal Hotel).

 Where to stay: Be the first to enter the park and last to leave by camping just outside the national park.
 (It’s not permitted – or safe, I’d imagine – to camp inside.)
-If you like a bit of luxury than I’d recommend Leopard Safaris whose glampsite has en-suite tents, hot showers and delicious dinners served under the stars.
+If you like a bit of luxury than I’d recommend Leopard Safaris – a glamping experience providing en-suite tents, hot showers and delicious dinners served under the stars.